 Although TOD has common characteristics, successful implementation recognizes that station area planning must be customized to the unique challenges at each station.
 In Maryland, existing and future transit stations offer multiple scales and different types of TOD opportunities.
 Depending upon the community, region, and type of transit system, the TOD station area plan will address development capacity and market potential differently.

 Station area planning is often combined with transit corridor and network assessments to maximize the TOD potential.
-Many cities and regions have used TOD typology (e.g, categorizing a station area based on recognized characteristics) as a tool for identifying where, when and what planning and implementation activities are needed and evaluating the types of policies and strategies suitable and helpful to realize a corridor- or region-wide TOD vision.
+Many cities and regions have used TOD typology or TOD Place Types (e.g, categorizing a station area based on recognized characteristics) as a tool for identifying where, when and what planning and implementation activities are needed and evaluating the types of policies and strategies suitable and helpful to realize a corridor- or region-wide TOD vision.

 Although TOD plans are not binding, like zoning regulations, they provide a clear direction on how the station area or the corridor should be developed or revitalized to achieve TOD goals.
 A TOD plan also provides predictability for developers and an opportunity for public involvement during the plan development process, which could help lessen community concerns at a project development stage.